Dimension-North-Inc/SQLCipher/README.md

 The package is designed with flexibility in mind, allowing developers to leverage either or both of its operating modes within a single application.
 Whether you need traditional database operations for complex queries and data relationships, or you prefer the predictability of Redux-style state management with automatic persistence, this package provides clean, well-documented APIs for both approaches.

-## Features

-### Standard Database Operations

-The package provides full access to SQLCipher's encryption capabilities through a Swifty, type-safe API that abstracts away the complexities of the underlying C interface.
-You can perform all standard database operations including creating and opening databases with custom encryption keys, executing raw SQL statements, compiling prepared statements for repeated execution, and managing both read and write connections.
-The API follows Swift conventions and patterns, making it feel natural to developers familiar with Apple's frameworks while maintaining the power and flexibility of SQL.

-Connection management is handled gracefully, with support for multiple concurrent connections and automatic resource cleanup.
-The package provides both synchronous and asynchronous APIs for operations that might block the calling thread, enabling you to integrate encrypted database access into applications with varying concurrency requirements.
-Transaction support allows you to group related operations into atomic units, ensuring data consistency even when operations fail midway through a sequence.

-### Redux-Style State Container

-The Redux-style state container represents a unique approach to application state management, combining the predictability of unidirectional data flow with the security of encrypted database persistence.
-In this architecture, your entire application state resides in a single, immutable store that can only be modified by dispatching actions.
-These actions describe what should change, and a reducer function translates the current state and an action into a new state.

-What distinguishes this implementation is that the entire state tree is automatically persisted to the encrypted SQLCipher database, providing durability across application launches without requiring separate serialization logic.
-The state is stored efficiently using a normalized structure, with entities referenced by identifier rather than embedded directly.
-This approach mirrors the patterns used in popular JavaScript state management libraries while bringing them into the Swift ecosystem with full encryption support.

-The state container integrates seamlessly with SwiftUI through property wrappers and observable objects, enabling reactive UI updates when state changes.
-You can observe state changes using Combine publishers, making it straightforward to integrate with existing reactive codebases.
-Middleware support allows you to extend the dispatch pipeline with logging, analytics, persistence side effects, or any other cross-cutting concerns.

 ## Requirements

 | Platform | Minimum Version |